 Are There Better Options Than Human Data Labelers?

 Obviously, working with people means there's a human factor that notoriously brings disaccord.
-Yes, we have flexible and competent minds.
+Yes, we have flexible and competent minds to expertly label data for machine learning.
 But people are not only rainbows and unicorns; there are disadvantages to consider.

 Human mind is not a rigid structure like a machine algorithm.
 It can spot a faulty element with ease or overcome an obstacle that will ruin the most intricate ML model.
 Human labelers offer precision and accuracy that is crucial for a data annotation project.